 Modest Style Guide is your online modest fashion magazine.
 We provide you with tips and news about the counterculture of the modest lifestyle (Halal food - recipes, restaurant features/reviews, hotel features/reviews, Halal skincare products, travel guides, modest fashion, religious experiences/reminders, the Islamic economy etc).

-*Counterculture (Noun): Way of life and set of attitudes that is completely different from the main culture in society.
+*Counterculture (Noun): Way of life and set of attitudes that is deliberately different from the main culture in society.

 Breathable Or Water Permeable Nail Polish Does Not Mean Halal Nail Polish - Read Our Analysis